usc-isi-i2/kgtk/docs/transform/unique.md

-The unique command reads a KGTK file, constructing a second KGTK file containing the unique values and counts for a column in the first file.
+The unique command reads a KGTK file, constructing a second KGTK file containing the unique values for a column in the first file.
+Each unique value may be accompanied by an occurance count, depending on the format selected for the output file.

-This implementation normally builds an in-memory dictionary of the unique values and counts.
-Performance will be poor, and execution may fail, if there are a very large number of unique values;  if that occurs, you should presort the input file and give the `--presorted` option to avoid  building the in-memory dictionary.
+`kgtk unique` normally builds an in-memory dictionary of the unique values and counts.
+Performance will be poor, and execution may fail, if there are a very large number of unique values, causing main memory to be exhausted.
+If you run out of main memory, you should presort the input file and use `kgtk unique --presorted` to avoid  building the in-memory dictionary.

 In the default output format, the output file is a KGTK edge file.
 The node1 column contains the unique values, the label column value is `count`,